-The Registrar's Office verifies student enrollment status for the current semester and/or past semesters of enrollment to financial lending institutions for loans, for insurance companies for "good driver"

-discounts, for scholarship receipt and/or continuance, for health insurance coverage, and for employment purposes.
-Verifications are processed on the form a student provides or on official College letterhead or forms.
+The Registrar's Office verifies student enrollment status for the current semester and/or past semesters of enrollment to financial lending institutions for loans, for insurance companies for "good driver" discounts, for scholarship receipt and/or continuance, for health insurance coverage, and for employment purposes.
+North Central College has authorized the National Student Clearinghouse to provide enrollment verification for third-party requestors.
 Please note that current semester enrollment can only be verified after the tenth day of the semester.